Waimea holistic massage

 How I came to Birthwork:

 Supporting mothers to be became a passion while I was working with pregnant and parenting teens and when I became a massage therapist, doing prenatal work immediately became my most cherished experiences.
 Clients began to ask me to attend their births and so I sought additional training to become a doula.
 After attending my first birth, I was awestruck by the power of these beautiful and challenging hours that bring a new life into the world and reveal the strength and magic of womanhood.
 I have sought to strengthen my skills ever since to provide the most competent and loving care I can to women and their partners during labor and birth.
 I enjoy holding space for others on this journey.
 I love the rhythms of birth and hope to help protect your experience while rolling with all of the unpredictable moments that labor and birth often offer.
 I will always honor your choices, without judgment, while offering my support to help you be strong when needed and soften when needed as both are essential to bringing babies into the world.
-My belief in the importance of a doula for every woman who wants one was solidified at the birth of my own daughter during which my doula’s support was invaluable to both myself and my husband.
+My belief in the importance of a doula for every woman who wants one was solidified at the birth of my own daughter during which my doula’s support was invaluable.
 I have two beautiful girls, both born at home with the support of midwives and a doula.
 I have tremendous respect for and trust in birth.